grafana/jsonnet-libs/velero-mixin/README.md

 ## Alerts Overview
 - VeleroBackupPartialFailure: A Velero backup has Partially Failed.
 - VeleroBackupFailed: A Velero backup has Failed.
+- NoBackupJob: A Velero restore has Failed.
+- NoBackupJob: No Velero Backup attempts in last 24 hours

 ## Tools
 To use them, you need to have `mixtool` and `jsonnetfmt` installed.
 If you have a working Go development environment, it's easiest to run the following: